getsentry/sentry-docs/src/collections/_documentation/performance/distributed-tracing.md

 **Using Tracing Integration for Manual Instrumentation**

 The tracing integration will create a [transaction]({%- link _documentation/performance/performance-glossary.md -%}#transaction) on page load by default; all [spans]({%- link _documentation/performance/performance-glossary.md -%}#span) that are created will be attached to it.
 Also, the integration will finish the transaction after the default timeout of 500ms of inactivity.
-The page is considered inactive if there are no pending XHR/fetch requests.
+The page is considered inactive if there are no pending XHR/fetch requests ().
 If you want to extend the transaction's lifetime beyond 500ms, you can do so by adding more spans to the transaction.
 The following is an example of how you could profile a React component:

 ```javascript
 // This line starts an activity (and creates a span).